MariaRajiv1/Posture_corrector/hardware/README.md

 ### 📂 PCB
 Contains the PCB layout, routing, board design files, and 3D renderings used during the hardware development process.

-### 📂 Gerbers
-Contains the Gerber and drill files required for PCB fabrication.

-### 📂 BOM
-Contains the Bill of Materials (BOM) listing all electronic components used in the project, along with their specifications and quantities.

 ## Hardware Specifications